Your Provider’s Policies

 Patients aged 16 to 18 years of age

-If the patient has concerns or wishes to limit or stop their parents’ or carer’s sharing of information and involvement, they should discuss these concerns or wishes with their provider.
-If satisfied that there are exceptional reasons and that the requested limitations would be in the patient’s best interest, the provider may agree to a special arrangement or accommodation and note it in the patient's file.
+If you have concerns or wish to continue care with your associated provider but wish to significantly limit or stop your parents’ or carer’s sharing of information and involvement, you should discuss these with your provider.
+If satisfied that there are exceptional reasons and the limitations requested would be in your (the patient’s) best interest, and reasonably manageable, the provider may agree to a special arrangement or accommodation and note this on file.

 Requirements when visiting the rooms